svavarkonn/MkDocs/docs/seeed.md

 ![Guðjón Bergmann](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/assignments/images/week18/gudjon.jpg){: style="width:100%"}*Guðjón Bergmann.*

 I look forward to continuing the project with the help of Seeed Studio.
 I'm excited to get professionally manufactured (and perhaps also assembled) boards.
 It may also be useful to order a few precision 3D printed parts and CNC milled aluminum brackets for the Z-axis motors.
 I need to do a fair bit of customizing to make an improved, clean-looking Z-axis.
 Coming soon!

+(I have higher resolution images and videos if you want.)